CSAC Services

 Safe, confidential and specialized services for people of all ages impacted by sexual assault/abuse.

-Specialized Justice Advocate Services support survivors as they navigate the justice system in dealing with their sexual assault.
-Remember there is no statute of limitation on sexual assault in Canada.
+Specialized Justice Navigation Services support those that have been impacted by sexual violence as they navigate the justice system.
+Remember, there is no statute of limitation on sexual assault in Canada.
 Any time is the right time to explore your rights as a victim of crime.
-Meet with advocates who are trained specialists in sexual assault/abuse, get support in reporting to police, addressing restitution, court preparation and even having a trusted advocate with you at court.
+Meet with navigators who are trained specialists in sexual assault/abuse, get support in reporting to police, addressing restitution, court preparation and even having a trusted navigator with you at court.

-Trauma Therapy services are client-driven, specialized sexual violence therapy support and psycho-educational information to help survivors develop effective coping and healing strategies.
-These services are offered in individual or group sessions, ultimately helping survivors progress on their own healing journey.
-Once stabilized and referred by a CSAC Advocate, survivors will complete an intake meeting with the therapist and a path to healing will be developed. *If there are other existing needs such as a mental health diagnosis, referrals may be made to services specializing in this area.
+Trauma Therapy services are client-centered, specialized sexual violence therapy support and psycho-educational information to help those that have been impacted by sexual violence process the trauma experienced.
+These services are offered in individual or group sessions - trauma therapy is 1:1.
+We offer therapy groups such as Dialectical Behaviour Therapy (DBT), ultimately helping those that have been impacted by sexual violence progress on their own healing journey.
+Once stabilized and referred by a Chinook Sexual Assault Centre Navigator, survivors will complete an intake meeting with the therapist and a path to healing will be developed.

 Peer support increases hope, control and skills to effect positive changes in life.
 Peer Support Groups help people feel less alone and more understood.
 Members act as role models for each other.
 It can be beneficial in healing when we see others who are struggling with a similar adversity and are making progress in their lives.
 This can bring about encouragement and inspiration to better their own situations, thus helping to improve self esteem and decrease anxiety.

-How The “WHO DO YOU TELL?”™ Program Helps A specialized program for children grades K to 6, offered in school settings.
+The “WHO DO YOU TELL?”™ Program is a specialized program for children grades K to 6, offered in school settings.
 “WHO DO YOU TELL?”™ teaches children; To understand that child sexual abuse is any inappropriate touching or viewing of the private parts of a child’s body by an older person, or when an older person has a child look at or touch their private parts.
-What the private parts of the body are and age appropriate terminology.
+What the private parts of the body are and age appropriate language.